Back to fellos.app

 When ticket sales stop.
 Usually a day or two before the event so you can get a final headcount.

-Total headcount across everyone — members, guests, extras.
+Total headcount including guests — the helper text reads "Counts total attendees including guests, not tickets."
 Leave blank for unlimited. fellos stops accepting purchases once you hit this number.

 Post to the feed when attendees check in

 When on, the activity feed gets a small "so-and-so is at [event]" note every time someone is scanned in.
-Nice for community vibe, but turn off if your event is sensitive.
+Nice for community vibe; turn off if your event is sensitive.

 Extras — Guest Tickets and Add-ons